PBS 59 of X — More Bootstrap Breakpoints

 The next problem we’ll address is the figure showing election posters (the

 fig1).
 It works well at smaller window widths, but becomes very wasteful of space in wider windows.

-Before we go on, note that because this image file is very large, I’ve limit its width to a maximum of 550 pixels by adding the following
+Before we go on, note that, because this image file is very large, I’ve limited its width to a maximum of 550 pixels by adding the following

 style attribute to the